trananh91/Domain-Specific-Llama-SFT-for-Generative-AI-Q-A/README.md

-# Domain Specific Llama SFT for Generative AI Q&A.
-# (AWS ASEAN LLM League 2025) - Updating...
+# Domain Specific Llama SFT for Generative AI Q&A.<br>(AWS ASEAN LLM League 2025) - Updating...

 ## About this Project
-This project, "Domain-Specific Llama SFT for Generative AI Q&A," was developed following my participation in the AWS ASEAN LLM League 2025, an enriching experience hosted by AI Singapore and AWS for the ASEAN regions.
+This project, "Domain-Specific Llama SFT for Generative AI Q&A" was developed following my participation in the **AWS ASEAN LLM League 2025**, an enriching experience hosted by AISingapore and AWS for the ASEAN regions.

 The core objective of this initiative is to demonstrate the effectiveness of Supervised Fine-Tuning (SFT) on a Llama model to create a highly specialized generative AI Q&A system for a specific domain.

-The competition leverages AWS services for model fine-tuning process.
-In this project, I use the capabilities of Nebius AI instead.
+The AWS ASEAN LLM League competition centers around fine-tuning models with AWS services.
+For my project, however, I'm exploring and utilizing Nebius AI for this purpose.

 ---